I just moved to Truckee. How does the solid waste collection system work?

 I have been calling the Public Works Department, but the phone is answered by the voice mail system.

 The phones at the public works operation center are manned during normal business hours and monitored during winter storm events.
 If you were transferred to voice mail, all lines are in use.
-Please leave a message and we will return your call when they are available.
+Please leave a message and we will return your call.
 Keep trying if you need to talk to someone immediately.

 How can I find out about road conditions in our area?

 The Public Works Department Operation Center receives calls during normal business hours and storm events.
 Crews monitor this message system throughout each shift and will make every effort to return your call.
-For State maintained roadways, call (800) 427-7623 and follow their push button directions.
+For state-maintained roadways, call 511 or (800) 427-7623 and follow their push button directions.

 I have sometimes seen the Town of Truckee trucks driving along with their snowplows up when it is snowing.
 Why?